 If you delve deeper into Amsterdam’s tech scene, you can discern obvious trends.
 Pitchbook’s report notes that the city’s food tech industry is on the rise.
 Online grocery platform Picnic closed an impressive $275 million Series C in 2019 and The Vegetarian Butcher, a meat substitute startup, was bought by Unilever in 2018.

 Amsterdam’s prowess in life sciences is also clearly evident.
 The European Medicines Agency, a regulatory authority, moved its HQ to Amsterdam in 2019.
-Aidence, an AI company that leverages the tech to diagnose X-Ray, MRI, and CT images nabbed $11 million from investors, and biopharmaceutical company AM-Pharma raised approximately $127 million in 2019 to continue developing its treatment for acute kidney injury.
+Aidence, an AI company that leverages the tech process chest CTs and to support decision-making, nabbed $11 million from investors, and biopharmaceutical company AM-Pharma raised approximately $127 million in 2019 to continue developing its treatment for acute kidney injury.

 What’s more, Pitchbook’s latest report estimates that Amsterdam’s ecosystem is valued at $22 billion.
 The median Seed round raised by companies in the city is $500,000, the media Series A sits at a comfortable $2.4 million — and a software engineer can expect to earn an average salary of $61,000.